lvlivingston/goalkr/README.md

 ---
 ### **Project Idea and Description**
+Do you dream of achieving personal [BHAG goals](https://asana.com/resources/bhag-big-hairy-audacious-goal), but get overwhelmed thinking about how to get there?

+*You're not alone.*

-Ever dream of achieving your personal goals with the same precision and focus as the Fortune 100 companies?
-Look no further.
-This project brings the power of OKRs to your fingertips.
+This project was created to help individuals adopt the same precision and focus as the Fortune 100 companies.
+Set challenging objectives with attainable, measurable results and align these with a strategy to create a roadmap for success.
+Bring the power of OKRs to your life, and empower your future.

 ###### What's an OKR?
-OKR, short for [objectives and key results](https://www.forbes.com/advisor/business/what-is-an-okr-definition-examples/), is a proven goal-setting tool that holds accountability, tracks progress, and helps to achieve milestones that might seem "just out of reach".
-Imagine setting a [BHAG goal](https://asana.com/resources/bhag-big-hairy-audacious-goal), aligning it with your deepest desire, and having a clear roadmap to success!
+OKR, short for [objectives and key results](https://www.forbes.com/advisor/business/what-is-an-okr-definition-examples/), is a proven goal-setting tool that holds you accountable, tracks your progress, and helps you achieve milestones that might otherwise seem "just out of reach".

-###### Why do I need this?
-* **Accountability**: Stay on course, achieve your dreams, and watch your progress
+###### How does it work?
+* **Accountability** - Write it down, regularly check-in, and grade your results and pivot when neded
-* **Focus**: Laser-focus on what truly matters to you (and future you)
+* **Laser Focus** - Hone in on what truly matters to you (and future you)
-* **Motivation**: Experience the thrill of accomplishment as you move closer to your dreams, one milestone at a time.
+* **Motivation** - Experience the thrill of accomplishment, one milestone at a time

 ###### Is this right for me?
-* Are you longing to buy a house but struggle to save that initial deposit?
+* Are you longing to buy a house, but struggle to save for that initial down payment?
-* Do you dream of a healthier lifestyle but find yourself ordering takeout more often than hitting the gym?
+* Do you dream of a healthier lifestyle, but find yourself ordering takeout more than you hit the gym?
-* Have you always wanted to write a book but can't find time in your hectic schedule?

-*You're not alone!*
+* Is your side hustle your passion, but it's not quite bringing in enough to cover the bills?

-Life happens, and that's why OKRs are the secret weapon that you should be using.
+OKRs are the secret weapon consulting firms deploy at large organizations.
+Why wouldn't you do the same with your own life?

 ---
 ### **Tech Stack**